npaguio/cse15l-lab-reports/labreport1.md

 Working directory when command ran: `/home`

-After I entered cd into the terminal with the argument “lecture1”, there was also no output produced so the command ran successfully and this was not an error.
-But I had checked the working directory after, and instead of /home it was /home/lecture1.
-Although there was no output produced, the working directory changed which can be seen in the text before where I was able to type, where instead of [user@sahara ~]$ it was [user@sahara ~/lecture1]$.
+After I entered `cd` into the terminal with the argument `lecture1`, there was also no output produced so the command ran successfully and this was not an error.
+But I had checked the working directory after, and instead of `/home` it was `/home/lecture1`.
+Although there was no output produced, the working directory changed which can be seen in the text before where I was able to type, where instead of `[user@sahara ~]$` it was `[user@sahara ~/lecture1]$`.